Ner Middleswarth: Public service

 In 1812, Ner Middleswarth raised a company of Volunteers and entered the war of 1812 as captain, attached to the Pennsylvania Riflemen.
 Again in 1814, he raised another company which was attached to General Thomas McCall Cadwalader's Division, commanded by Colonel Uhl during the Niagara campaign.

 At the completion of his military service in 1815, Middleswarth was elected to the Pennsylvania House of Representatives.
 He was re-elected for thirteen terms during the period of 1815-1842 in the Legislature.
 During his tenure, he was named as Speaker of the House in 1828 and 1836.
 He was elected to the Pennsylvania State Senate, for one term, and from 1853 to 1855 he was a member of the United States House of Representatives from Pennsylvania's 10th congressional district.
 He was a Whig, and later a Republican.

 In 1858, he served as an Associate Judge of the county.
 This was his final role as a public servant.

 Final years

 Ner was quite successful in business outside of government.
 He lost a great deal of his wealth, however, on a failed iron business called "Beaver Furnace" near Paxtonville, Pennsylvania.
-Middleswarth died at the age of 81 years on June 2, 1865.
+Middleswarth died at the age of 81 on June 2, 1865.
 He is buried with his wife Christina Schwartzkop at Beavertown Cemetery in Beavertown, Snyder County, Pennsylvania.